-The marine toilet is located under the V-berth.
-The flush water is supplied by a thru-hull fitting located in the forward bilge area.
+The marine toilet is located in the head compartment.
+The flush water is supplied by a thru-hull fitting located in the machinery space.
 Before using, open the inlet valve on the head and pump to wet the inside of the bowl.
 After use, pump to discharge the waste to the holding tank, then close the inlet valve and pump the bowl dry.
-The waste remains in the holding tank until it is pumped out by a waste dumping station.
+The waste remains in the holding tank until it is pumped out by a waste dumping station or the overboard macerator discharge system.